Pakistan to cut expenditures, development funds to revive IMF programme | Headlines

 - Pakistan

-Pakistan will cut expenditures and development funds to try and revive an International Monetary Fund (IMF) program, the Finance Minister Ismail said.

-"We will seek revival of the IMF program, and we will, God willing, do belt-tightening, and cut PSDP (Public Sector Development Funds)," Ismail told a news conference in Islamabad.
+Pakistan will need to cut expenditures and development funds to try and revive an International Monetary Fund (IMF) programme, Finance Minister Miftah Ismail said on Wednesday.
+"We will seek revival of the IMF programme, and we will, God willing, do belt tightening, and cut PSDP (Public Sector Development Funds)," Ismail told a news conference in Islamabad.

+Ismail said he would be travelling to Washington later in the day to attend an IMF meeting, that will also be attended by Pakistan's central bank governor Raza Baqir, who is already there.
+Pakistan is waiting for the IMF to resume talks on its seventh review of the $6 billion rescue package agreed in July 2019.

+If the review is approved, the IMF will release over $900 million and unlock other external funding.
+With a yawning current account deficit and foreign reserves falling to as low as $10.8 billion, the South Asian nation is in dire need of external finances.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)